onlabsorg/olowiki/README.md

 olojs serve -t @onlabsorg/olowiki/server
 ```

-This will start a server listening on port 8010 (customize the port with -t).
+This will start a server listening on port 8010 (customize the port with
+-p <port-number>).
 At this point you can manage your library in your browser by visiting the url:

 ```